yungalyx/react-beautiful-dnd-puppies/README.md

         <ComponentA id={val.id} name={val.name} key={index} useableprop={index} />   // instead of accessing key, i can access useableprop.

- **Challenge #3:** conflicts between react-styling, styled-components, css stylesheets:
+ **Challenge #3:** conflicts between react-styling, styled-components, css stylesheets
 <p> aside from learning quite a lot about styling, javascript box models, and layouts.
-I learned about styling conflicts... which are going to be invisable and frustrating if you haven't added color swatches.
+I learned about styling conflicts... which are going to be invisible and frustrating if you haven't added color swatches.
 This debug was only possible as I learned more and more about css styling conventions. </p>

+<h3> Areas of strength </h3>
+**Strength 1**: Manipulating / iterating over lists
+<p> Parsing the json data from fetch api, manipulating them so React components can be built with them(see Challenge# 1), and finally mapping an array into another json object for download.
+There was a lot of mistakes that could be made while going through these iterations but I was able to overcome these challenges by being careful, console.logging the results, and making sure I 'copied' data before mutating them. </p>